telstra/open-kilda/docs/gui/ApacheDerbyToMySQLMigration.md

 - ```mysql> show tables;```
 - ```mysql> select * from {tablename};```
 ## Cleanup
-In case there's a failure in migration at any step, first navigate to /opt directory and execute below command to cleanup the process and then start again from scratch by creating the directory(/opt/derby/derby-script-files) and keeping all the script files in this directory.
+In case there's a failure in migration at any step, first navigate to /opt directory and execute below command to cleanup the process and then start again from scratch i.e by navigating to /tools/derby-to-mysql-migration directory and then execute commands.

  - ```cd /opt```
  - ```rm -rf /opt/derby```